AKSW/transform-bvl-pages-to-csv-file/README.md

 Software source code is licensed under the terms of [*GPL 3.0*](http://www.gnu.org/licenses/gpl-3.0.en.html).

 The rest of the repository is licensed under the terms of the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).

-## Usage infos

-We used the closed building database maintained by the BVL to generate the CSV files.
-Without it, you can't use these scripts.
-In case you have it (`table.csv`) run the script `enrich-table-csv.php`.
-Furthermore, you need to run `composer update` to setup required vendors.